 Instructing to collect the empty bottles at the farmers own places and fixing 1 or 2 days per crop season to collect them at particular convenient common places.
-A kind of payment mechanism for the used and clean empty bottles will be cost-effective rather than keeping plastic barrels to collect empty bottles.
+A kind of payment mechanism for the used and clean empty bottles will be cost effective rather than keeping plastic barrels to collect empty bottles.
 A mechanism to buy cleaned empty containers in a pre-determined day at selected centers will promote the people to keep the containers clean and to bring to the collecting centers.
-Publicity through mass media in collaboration with the Ministry of Environment, Department of Agriculture, may be more effective rather than training classes and frequent visits.
+Publicity through mass media in collaboration of the ministry of environment, department of agriculture may be more effective rather than training classes and frequent visits.
 Furthermore, pesticide dealers can play a significant role in publicity.